Close Menu

 “Why is this taking so long?”

-Pro-Tip: You don’t need a separate room.
-We just used a quiet corner of the bedroom.
-The key is consistency—same spot, same table, every night.
+You don’t need a separate room for this.
+We used a quiet corner of the bedroom.
+The key is keeping it consistent, same spot, same table, every single night.

-If you take one piece of advice from this post, let it be this: Buy a whiteboard.
+If you only take one thing from this article, make it this: get a whiteboard.

-Paper is permanent.
-When a child writes on paper and makes a mistake, they have to erase it (which rips the paper) or cross it out (which looks messy).
+When kids write on paper and make a mistake, they have to erase or cross it out.
+The paper rips.
+It looks messy.
 It feels like failure.

-A whiteboard is temporary.
-You can wipe a mistake away in a second.
-It lowers the stakes.
-We do all our “rough draft” math on the board first.
-It makes the work feel like a game rather than a test.
+A whiteboard wipes clean in a second.
+Low stakes.
+We do all our rough math on the board first, and suddenly it feels more like a game than a test.

 The Low Table